-The ancestors of the Secwépemc people have lived in the BC Interior for at least 10,000 years, including the area that is now Electoral Area E. It should be acknowledged that the entirety of Electoral Area E is located within the unceded territory of the Secwépemc First Nation.
+The ancestors of the Secwépemc people have lived in the BC Interior for at least 10,000 years, including the area that is now Electoral Area E. The CSRD acknowledges that the entirety of Electoral Area E is located within the traditional, ancestral and unceded territory of the Secwépemc First Nation.